RobertMcIsaac/WorkoutTracker/README.md

-# WeatherOrNot
+# Activitips (previously WeatherOrNot)

-A Workout Generator and Tracker web app.
+Aweb app designed to generate exercises and track workouts

 ## Table of Contents